New to floating? Here is more information for you.

 Lower cortisol levels

-In the gravity-free environment of the float tank, the body balances and heals internally as the senses rest.
+In the gravity-free environment of the float pod, the body balances and heals internally as the senses rest.
 Research shows that floating measurably reduces blood pressure and heart rate while lowering the levels of stress-related chemicals in the body.
 Old injuries and aches, (especially backache) experience relief as floating helps blood circulation.
 Floating is also used to improve concentration and creativity.
-Lastly, one hour of floating can have the restorative effects of four hours of sleep!
+It is also known that one hour of floating can have the restorative effects of four hours of sleep!

-Imagine, in just 90 minutes, you can not only have true peace and quiet, but you can also assist your brain to work at it's maximum potential.
-As in any therapy, the more often you do it, the better you will feel and the longer lasting the results.
-We recommend floating at least three times to get a sense of floating and how it can impact you individually.
+True peace and quiet comes from within, however, you can also assist your brain to work at its potential.
+As with any therapy, the more often you practice, the better you will feel AND results will be longer lasting.
+We recommend floating at least three times to get a sense of floatation therapy and how it can impact you individually.

-Floatation therapy has been embraced by celebrities and floating for a creative boost is actually very common.
-Jim Carrey, Robin Williams, Michael Jackson, Kris Kristofferson, Susan Sarandonand Michael Crichton are just a few of the people that have liked getting some inspiration from the still waters every now and then.
-Other celebrities who have used floatation tanks are Jeff Bridges, Burgess Meredith, William Hurt, Peter Gabriel, Kirk Douglas, Neil Young, George Carlin and Elle Macpherson.
-It has been said that John Lennon actually kicked a heroin addiction by spending time in the tank.
+Floatation therapy has been embraced by celebrities, as floating for a creative boost is actually very common.
+Jim Carrey, Kris Kristofferson, Susan Sarandon, Michael Crichton, Jeff Bridges, Burgess Meredith, William Hurt, Peter Gabriel, Kirk Douglas, Neil Young, George Carlin and Elle Macpherson have all been inspired by floating.
+It has been said that John Lennon actually kicked a heroin addiction by spending time in floatation therapy.

 Joe Rogan (former host of NBC’s Fear Factor, comedian, actor and UFC commentator), is a New Jersey-born martial artist who has done more than any other celebrity to popularize floatation therapy.
 He describes his personal experience in using floatation therapy for various purposes, such as exploring the nature of consciousness and improving health and wellbeing.
 You can watch this video of him explaining how floating feels here.

-There are tremendous health benefits for athletes who participate in floatation therapy.
-Some of the most famous sports teams use it to improve their performance.
-The Dallas Cowboys have used it to great effect in the1980’s to expedite the healing process for injured players.
+There are also tremendous health benefits for athletes who participate in floatation therapy.
+The Dallas Cowboys have used it to expedite the healing process for injured players.
 Carl Lewis, one of the world’s most renowned track and field stars, used floatation therapy to help him prepare mentally for competitions.
-Some of the members of the Philadelphia Phillies used the float tank before going on to win the team’s first World Series title in decades.
-Wayne Rooney, a member of Manchester United, actually owns a float tank.
-Even Tom Brady, quarterback for the New England Patriots, has a float tank in his home.
+Some of the members of the Philadelphia Phillies used floating before going on to win the team’s first World Series title in decades.
+Even Tom Brady, has a float tank in his home.

 Floating attracts the intellectual crowd as well.
 Some of the greatest minds of our time, such as Nobel Prize winner Richard Feynman, Prize nominee Buckminster Fuller, Aldous Huxley, Alan Watts, R.D.
-Laing and more, felt that time in the tank helped with their already genius-level problem solving skills.
+Laing and more, felt that float time helped with their already genius-level problem solving skills.